donaldboulton/minimal-mistakes/_posts/2018-05-14-post-Jekyll-Image-Gallery.md

 //endif
 ```

-In each Gallery Gallery.md file to use the included above scripts add the below to your gallery page frontmatter.
+In each Gallery.md file to use the included above scripts add the below to your gallery page frontmatter.
 Using a liquid conditional if page.support contains 'gallery' and a endif

 ```html
 support: [gallery]